Engineering Physics Internet Resources

 American Physical Society - The APS has fourteen divisions and nine topical groups covering all areas of physics research.
 There are six forums that reflect the interest of its 43,000 members in broader issues, and eight sections organized by geographical region.

 IEEE Computer Society - The world's leading organization of computer professionals.
 It is the largest of the 36 societies of the Institute of Electrical and Electronics Engineers (IEEE).
-Includes Career Opportunities and the History of Computing.
+Includes Career Opportunities.

 Institute of Electrical and Electronics Engineers (IEEE) - A non-profit, technical professional association of more than 350,000 individual members in 150 countries.
 Through its members, the IEEE is a leading authority in technical areas ranging from computer engineering, biomedical technology and telecommunications, to electric power, aerospace and consumer electronics, among others.
 BTW, you have access to all IEEE publications courtesy of the Dick Smith Library.